ably/spaces/docs/class-definitions.md

 #### set()

 Set the position of a cursor.
-This will emit a `CursorUpdate` event.
 If a member has not yet entered the space, this method will error.

-A `CursorUpdate` is an object with 2 properties. `position` is an object with 2 required properties, `x` and `y`.
+A event payload returned contains an object with 2 properties. `position` is an object with 2 required properties, `x` and `y`.
 These represent the position of the cursor on a 2D plane.
 A second optional property, `data` can also be passed.
 This is an object of any shape and is meant for data associated with the cursor movement (like drag or hover calculation results):

 ```ts
 type set = (update: { position: CursorPosition, data?: CursorData })